Cudd1es/stock-monitor/README.md

 # Stock Monitor Agent

-A LangGraph-powered stock monitoring system that:
+A LangGraph-powered stock monitoring system that trace stock price, collect news and generate reports with workflow mode and agent mode.

+### Workflow Mode
 - Parses user requirements with LLMs
 - Fetches live prices and news via yfinance
 - Judges price movement thresholds
 - Summarizes results using LLMs
 - Sends notifications to Discord or console

+Topology:
 ```mermaid
 flowchart TD
   %% Topology of the LangGraph workflow